-- Bobbie Wolgemuth: We loved it. - Robert Wolgemuth: Thank you.
+Bobbie Wolgemuth: We loved it.

+Robert Wolgemuth: Thank you.

-Roger Marsh: You've been listening to Family Talk.
-That was the first half of Dr. Dobson's conversation with Joni Eareckson Tada, Robert Wolgemuth, and Robert's late wife, Bobbie Wolgemuth.
+Roger Marsh: The beautiful hymns we learned in childhood can become lifelines of hope and comfort.
+They remind us that even in our darkest moments, God's Truth can sustain us when nothing else can.
+You've been listening to a special edition of Family Talk and the first part of Dr. James Dobson's conversation with Joni Eareckson Tada, Robert Wolgemuth, and Robert's late wife, Bobbie Wolgemuth, shortly before she went home to be with the Lord.
 They've been talking about Joni, Robert, and Bobbie's book called O Worship the King: Hymns of Assurance and Praise to Encourage Your Heart.